Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 The Lost Explorer Mezcal

-The Lost Explorer Mezcal launched in the UK in October 2020 on a mission to become one of the most sustainable mezcal brands in the world.
-And boy, they're doing a pretty killer job.
-They've focussed on using the agave waste produced in the making of their mezcal, and they've taken a pretty creative approach.
-First up, they've created organic compost used to fertilise the agaves in the replanting process (where they plant three agaves for every one that is harvested).
+The Lost Explorer Mezcal launched in the UK in October 2020 with a mission to become one of the most sustainable mezcal brands in the world - and it's doing a pretty killer job.
+The team have focused on using the agave waste produced in the making of their mezcal to create organic compost that's used to fertilise the agaves in the replanting process (in which they plant three agaves for every one that's harvested).
 They also use it to manufacture adobe, which is a sustainable building material (and they're pretty sure this is the first of its kind using agave waste).
-They then use it to create ‘copitas’ AKA the sipping cups used to drink mezcal.
-The sustainability doesn't stop there; the bottle the spirit is presented in is designed and made in Mexico City from more than 50% recycled crystal scraps, with a stopper made of natural certified wood before being sealed and stamped with biodegradable natural beeswax that has been sustainably harvested.
+It's also made into copitas, AKA the sipping cups used to drink mezcal.
+And the sustainability doesn't stop there.
+The brand's bottles are designed and made in Mexico City from more than 50% recycled crystal scraps, with a stopper made of natural certified wood before being sealed and stamped with biodegradable natural beeswax that has been sustainably harvested.
 Absolutely smashing it, amigos.

 thelostexplorermezcal.com